hcivelek/laravel-settings/README.md

 # Laravel Settings
 It provides a settings model that can be used with trait on any model for Laravel project

+# Installation
+Via Composer

+$ composer require hcivelek/laravel-settings

+If you want to use different table name instead of **settings**
+$ php artisan vendor:publish --provider="hcivelek\Settings\ServiceProvider"

+Then you can change config/settings.php configuration file for table name.
+Then you should run:
+$ php artisan migrate

 # Usage
 This package provides the **hasSettings** trait that can be included any model.
 After that the functions below can be used: